PratimaGurav/global-warning/Readme.md

  - ### Further Testing

-   -   The Website was tested on Google Chrome, Microsoft Edge,Safari and Mozilla Firefox browsers.
+   -   The Website was tested on Google Chrome, Microsoft Edge, Safari and Mozilla Firefox browsers.
-      - On Firefox browser the form on Sign-Up page was distorted.
+      - On Firefox browser, the form on Sign-Up page was distorted.
       *This was fixed by adjusting the height of the white background.*
       [Commit message](/assets/docs/form-styling)
-   -   The website was viewed on a variety of devices such as Desktop, Laptop, iPad, iPhone6, 7 & 8.
+   -   The website was viewed on a variety of devices such as Desktop, Laptop, iPad, iPhone 6, 7 & 8.
-       - On some mobile devices the Hero Image on home and sign-up page pushes the size of screen out more than any of the other content on the page.
+       - On some mobile devices the Hero Image on home page and sign-up page pushes the size of screen out more than any of the other content on the page.
        *This was fixed by adjusting the height of the hero image.*
        [Commit message](/assets/docs/hero-image)
    -   A large amount of testing was done to ensure that all pages were linking correctly.